 The building of the McCune Mansion began in 1898 and was completed at a cost of $1,000,000.00 in 1901.
 The McCarthey Family purchased the Mansion in 1999 and generously returned the mansion to its original architectural splendor and exemplary workmanship while faithfully preserving its historical legacy and community prominence.

-Today the McCune Mansion offers a stunning and welcoming setting for weddings, anniversaries, celebrations, board meetings, retreats and other important occasions.
-For Salt Lake City weddings and wedding receptions, McCune Mansion is reknown for being a most spectacular and memorable wedding venue.
+Offers a stunning and welcoming setting for weddings, anniversaries, celebrations, board meetings, retreats, and other important occasions.
+For Salt Lake City weddings and wedding receptions, McCune Mansion is renowned for being a most spectacular and memorable wedding venue.

 Early American entrepreneur and railroad tycoon Alfred W. McCune built the Mansion as his family home.
 Elizabeth McCune, Alfred’s wife, chose the prominent architect S.C.
-Dallas to design the home with the finest in furnishings, objects d’art and materials available in the United States and abroad.
+Dallas to design the home with the finest in furnishings, objets d’art, and materials available in the United States and abroad.

 When the McCune Family decided to move to Los Angeles in 1920, they donated the Mansion to the Church of Jesus Christ of Latter-day Saints, which, in turn, used it to establish the McCune School of Music.

-Guests admire the gold leaf hand gilding, the exquisite murals, decorative scagliola and the detailed artwork echoing century-old brushstrokes.
-Today original Russian impressionist paintings accent the decor, while the glow from fireplaces and antique fixtures blends with the warmth of the magnificently carved wood to create a most gracious environment.
+Guests admire the gold leaf hand gilding, the exquisite murals, decorative scagliola, and the detailed artwork echoing century-old brushstrokes.
+Today, original Russian impressionist paintings accent the decor, while the glow from fireplaces and antique fixtures blend with the warmth of the magnificently carved wood to create a most gracious environment.